Muchongoyo dance: Struggle and survival

 In 2013, Mrs. Moyana raised the profile of muchongoyo, allowing Garahwa Muchongoyo to perform three times at the HIFA in Harare and once at Sam Levy Village in Borrowdale.
 The response muchongoyo received at the two locations is unmistakable proof that muchongoyo is a wholly homegrown tourism product.
 We want muchongoyo to be promoted both locally and beyond, Mr. Moyana said.
 We want visitors from other countries to experience our distinctive culture.

 Cultural materials used

-The dancers perform while wearing traditional attire, which for males includes mbikiza and vests on the body, either ngututu or feathers on the head, zvihlabvu or machoba on the legs and arms, and manyatera (sandals) on the feet.
-For females, the attire includes maqeyo on the head, zvipetu (combs) in the hair, ketani (tie) on the body, matimwa (multicolored beads) around the neck, madhuku (breast-covering doeks) over the chest, chikisa (colored miniskirts), and matuza (an aluminum ring) around the arms.
+The dancers perform while wearing traditional attire, which for men includes mbikiza and vests on the body, either ngututu or feathers on the head, zvihlabvu or machoba on the legs and arms, and manyatera (sandals) on the feet.
+For women, the attire includes maqeyo on the head, zvipetu (combs) in the hair, ketani (tie) on the body, matimwa (multicolored beads) around the neck, madhuku (breast-covering doeks) over the chest, chikisa (colored miniskirts), and matuza (an aluminum ring) around the arms.